-Last night, a spark of inspiration on my evening drive turned into a monumental achievement by the early hours: I successfully migrated 6,000 posts from Facebook to my brand-new WordPress blog and later translated them to English and published at RaufAliev.com.
-So now I have two blogs, in Russian and English, having the same content as my Facebook (I don’t post anything on Facebook that isn’t meant for others to see, and I don’t write or say anything that I wouldn’t say publicly, so from a privacy perspective, everything is okay.
-Also, I don’t transfer comments to the posts, only the posts themselves.)
+Last night, a spark of inspiration on my evening drive turned into a monumental achievement by the early hours: I successfully migrated 6,000 posts from Facebook to my brand-new WordPress blog, then translated them into English and published them at RaufAliev.com.
+So now I have two blogs, in Russian and English, with the same content as my Facebook.
+I don’t post anything on Facebook that isn’t meant for others to see, and I don’t write or say anything that I wouldn’t say publicly, so from a privacy perspective, everything is okay.
+Also, I don’t transfer comments to the posts, only the posts themselves.
 This isn’t just about launching another blog; it’s about preserving years of shared memories and insights in a more accessible and enduring format.

 Curious about how I managed to automate the complex process of syncing thousands of posts across languages and platforms?
 I’ll be sharing the behind-the-scenes story of the tools and technologies that made this possible.